 The B.A. degree is offered for students who wish either a broader-based liberal arts degree or a broader multi-disciplinary science degree than is possible with the B.S.
 The B.A. degree is especially suited for future earth science teachers, environmental scientists, environmental lawyers, and others who wish to learn more about how the earth works.
 The degree fulfills major requirements for secondary school earth science teachers.

 Bachelor of Science or Bachelor of Arts in Earth and Environmental Systems

+The purpose of this program is to deliver a multidisciplinary education with environmental geosciences as a foundation, while also drawing upon existing courses from a diverse array of departments and programs.
 The emphasis in this program spans local to global concerns.
 Core knowledge is developed through a set of required courses across multiple disciplines, emphasizing the Geosciences, and through required and elective core courses.
 The student then chooses one of three tracks composed of courses in Geosciences and related disciplines.

 BS Environmental Systems Concentration: Upper division courses emphasizing environmental aspects of Geosciences and Ecology, with supporting courses in Math, Chemistry, and Social Sciences.